What to do at Tonsai Waterfall?

 Tonsai waterfall looks in many ways like its neighbour Bangpae waterfall.
 Located a bit further north, it’s about the same size, the same height and at an equal walking distance from the parking.
-Here too, a National Park entry fee of 200 Baht per person is requested on arrival, which is compulsory.
-There is not much around Tonsai except a small restaurant only open for the high season and the waterfall itself is not impressive at all.
+There is a National Park entry fee of 200 Baht per person on arrival, which is compulsory.
+There is not much around Tonsai except a small restaurant only open for the high season, and the waterfall itself is not impressive at all.

-The Khao Phra Theo National Park became a reserved park in 1977 and covers an area of 22 square kilometers.
-There is a 600 meter long nature trail to explore around the waterfall and a 2 kilometer walking path along the stream.
-You can discover varieties of plants, trees, lichens and mushrooms including the rare ‘Palm Chao Mueang Thalang’.
-If you are lucky you might even spot some of the elusive wildlife: gibbons and mouse deers, but overall it might be worth the trip and the National Park fee.
+The Khao Phra Theo National Park became a reserved park in 1977, covering 22 square kilometres.
+There is a 600-metre-long nature trail to explore the waterfall and a 2-kilometre walking path along the stream.
+You can discover varieties of plants, trees, lichens and mushrooms, including the rare ‘Palm Chao Mueang Thalang’.
+If you are lucky, you might even spot some elusive wildlife: gibbons and mouse deer, but overall it might be worth the trip and the National Park fee.

-If you still want to see the Tonsai Waterfall: On the way to Phuket International Airport (coming from Phuket Town), drive pass the Heroine Monument and continue all the way to Thalang town.
-At the traffic light turn right and drive until you reach the Tonsai National Park.
+If you still want to see the Tonsai Waterfall: On the way to Phuket International Airport (coming from Phuket Town), drive passed the Heroine Monument and continue to Thalang town.
+At the traffic light, turn right and drive until you reach the Tonsai National Park.
 There usually are a couple of street signs indicating the direction.

 Tonsai Waterfall Info